 This can easily be served as a one pot meal.
 However, if you’re trying to extend the soup to feed guests consider a side salad, cranberry sauce, or nearly any other side dish you would serve at Thanksgiving.

-Storage: Make sure to store Turkey and Dumplings in an airtight container in the refrigerator for up to 5 days.
+Storage: Just like with my chicken and dumplings, make sure to store Turkey and Dumplings in an airtight container in the refrigerator for up to 5 days.

 Microwave: To reheat, just transfer individual servings to a microwave-safe dish and microwave for about 2 minutes stopping and stirring around the dumplings and stew in 30 second intervals until reheated.